inobulles/aqua-devices/src/aquabsd.black/win/README.md

 ## Note on X11 support

-If you need to use X11, use `aquabsd.alps.win`.
+If you need to use X11, use `aquabsd.alps.win`, which still works perfectly well and is (almost) forward-compatible with `aquabsd.black.win`.
 The current implementation only supports Wayland.
 X11 support may come back in the future, but no promises ;)